By far, the most common reason to take modafinil off-label is for cognitive enhancement. But, it has other uses too.

 Modafinil is a smart drug with a long list of potential uses, including helping you to lose weight.
 And while it can be surprisingly efficient at it, it should definitely not be your primary tool.
 Overall lifestyle changes will be much more effective.

-That said if you do decide to get modafinil (here are a few good places where you can get it cheap) and take it every now and then to help in your weight loss efforts, remember to start off slow.
+That said if you do decide to get modafinil (here are a few online sellers where you can get it inexpensively) and take it every now and then to help in your weight loss efforts, remember to start off slow.
 The worse thing you can do is get too excited and overdo it.

 Whether you’re using modafinil to lose weight or increase your productivity, the key to success is always to go with the lowest dose that gives you results and to use it only as needed.